lmb-embrapa/machado/docs/html/_sources/load_blast.rst.txt

 Loading Blast results
 =====================

 In order to load a BLAST xml result file, both the query and the subject records must be previously stored (see below).
-The current version was tested for loading BLAST analysis on proteins.
+The current version was tested for loading BLAST analysis on **proteins**.

 Load BLAST subject records
 ---------------------------------
-In case you did a BLAST against a multispecies protein database, like NCBI's nr or Uniprot's trembl or swissprot, you need to use the following command with the flag: --organism_subject 'multispecies multispecies' in order to load all subjects.
+In case you did a BLAST against a multispecies protein database, like NCBI's nr or Uniprot's trembl or swissprot, you need to load previously all subject matches before loading the result itself.
+To do so, use the following command:

 .. code-block:: bash